EddOliver/BBM-Bridge-Baby-Monitor/README.md

 ## Our Solution:

 Our solution is to place a pair of vibration sensors (accelerometers or IMU's) strategically in bridges to perform continuous monitoring.
-And through AI and Machine Learning we will generate predictive models for the wear and tear of the bridge, and recommendations to the user to schedule preventive maintenance.
+And through AI and Machine Learning at the edge we will generate predictive models for the wear and tear of the bridge, and recommendations to the user to schedule preventive maintenance.
 We will use these algorithms and then accelerate them via the potent FPGA on top of the Ultra96 for maximum performance.

 Bill of materials.